 Turtles on the beach

-From May to October, sea turtles come ashore to lay their eggs in the sands of Navarre Beach.
-Each female turtle returns to the beach where she was born and can lay hundreds of ping pong ball-sized eggs over the course of a few days.
-About 60 days later, the eggs hatch at night and the baby turtles rush for the open water following the light of the moon.
+From May to October, sea turtles come ashore to lay their eggs on the sands of Navarre Beach.
+Each female turtle returns to the beach where she was born and can lay hundreds of ping-pong ball-sized eggs over the course of a few days.
+About 60 days later, the eggs hatch at night, and the baby turtles rush for the open water following the light of the moon.
 Each morning, teams patrol the beach looking for fresh nests and marking them to keep visitors from disturbing them accidentally.
-During your visit to Navarre Beach and Gulf Islands National Seashore, you and your young beachcombers can have the unparalleled experience of witnessing this miracle if you time it right.
+During your visit to Navarre Beach and the Gulf Islands National Seashore, you and your young beachcombers can have the unparalleled experience of witnessing this miracle if you time it right.
 Just remember to keep your lights turned off at night to avoid disorienting the hatchlings.
 Learn more about sea turtle season here.

 Day Three: Inland Adventure